The Flu: A Guide for Parents by CDC

 A student should remain at home from school with the following symptoms of communicable illness or disease:

 - A temperature of 100 degrees or greater.
-Students should be fever-free without use of fever-reducing medication for a minimum of 24 hours before returning to school.
+Students must be fever-free without use of fever-reducing medication for a minimum of 24 hours before returning to school.

 - Vomiting and/or diarrhea.
-Students should remain at home until vomiting and/or diarrhea have subsided for at least 24 hours and they are able to tolerate fluids.
+Students must remain at home until vomiting and/or diarrhea have subsided for at least 24 hours and they are able to tolerate fluids.

 - Sore throat that is accompanied by fatigue, body aches, and fever.